thl456/gitclass/README.md

 # gitclass
-this repository is for teaching git class on 9 oct
+this repository is from learning basic git class on 9 oct